Decoding macrophages and microglia in development, health and disease

-The Celia Shiau Lab is integrating cutting-edge technologies in live imaging, genetics, genome editing, functional genomics, and cell biology to uncover understanding of innate immune functions in vertebrate development.
-From single genes to individual cells to whole organism, we are tackling questions regarding vertebrate biology using the zebrafish model system to reveal and connect mechanisms at multiple scales.
+Approach: We integrate state-of-the-art technologies in live imaging, genetics, genome editing, functional genomics, and cell biology to uncover and understand in-depth innate immune functions in tissue development and homeostasis.
+From genes to single cells to whole organism, we are tackling questions using primarily the zebrafish model system to reveal and connect mechanisms at multiple scales.
 We will use cross-species experimentation to address evolutionarily conserved mechanisms that extend to mice and humans.